AustralianJazz.net (“we”, “us”, “our”) is committed to the journalist principles of

 Correction of errors

-When errors occur, we accept responsibility and act promptly and appropriately per our Editorial Policies and Moral Compass.
+When errors occur, we accept responsibility and act promptly and appropriately per our Editorial Policies.
 Corrections will be made in a timely manner and in a form most suited to the circumstances.

 This Document may change from time to time.